Stage 3 Mesothelioma

 Specialists consider stage 3 an advanced form of mesothelioma.
-The tumor is no longer localized to its point of origin and has spread to nearby areas on one side of the body
+The tumor is no longer localized to its point of origin and has spread to nearby areas on one side of the body.

 If you’ve been diagnosed with stage 3 mesothelioma, you still have treatment options that can improve your quality of life.
-At this stage, your prognosis is better than patients diagnosed with stage four, because the mesothelioma hasn’t spread beyond one side of your body, or to lymph nodes located at a distance from the primary tumor.
+At this stage, your prognosis is better than patients diagnosed with stage 4, because the mesothelioma hasn’t spread beyond one side of your body, or to lymph nodes located at a distance from the primary tumor.

-Quick Facts About Stage 3 Mesothelioma
+Stage 3 Mesothelioma Quick Facts

 - A stage 3 tumor has spread from the lining of the lung to the chest wall, the lung, and lining of the heart.